craigrmc/alignment/notes.md

 * It is not okay to release / deploy unsafe AI models.
     * Saying that it is more open / safe to release prototypes to the public is just deferring responsibility.
     * These AIs are being sold as products and used in real companies.
 Safety matters here.
+* Don't really believe Daniel Kokotajlo's superfast timelines.
+Smarter to stick with Ray Kurzweil predictions.
+    * It is clear that intelligence is directly related to data processing.
+Expect jumps with new datacenters.
+    * But have been wrong so many times.
+Used to think image generators were stupid.
+    * Actually... used to think text generators were stupid too.
+* Are Ben Goertzel and Yann LeCun right about the limitations of LLMs?
+    * Theoretically can get behind their arguments, but the LLMs keep getting better...
+    * Right now the LLMs are slow and don't understand the physical world.
+    * At the very least there needs to be more changes.
+Keep them grounded and what not.